 A3.
 The School Improvement Plan has the advantage of being a reference document for all partners in school education and it is important that it is readable, without jargon and corporate speak in easily accessible language.
 The potential disadvantage is lack of ownership, not knowing who is it written for and ending up with a document full of jargon that no one understands or wants to read.
 Is a School Improvement Plan written for Government, the Region, the Council, or the school?
+It should be accessible to all parents.

-Question 4 The Headteachers’ Charter will set out the freedoms which headteachers should have in relation to staffing decisions. a.
-What are the advantages and disadvantages of headteachers being able to have greater input into recruitment exercises and processes adopted by their local authority? b.
-What are the advantages and disadvantages of headteachers’ ability to choose their teams and decide on the promoted post structure within their schools?
+Question 4 The Head Teachers’ Charter will set out the freedoms which Head Teachers should have in relation to staffing decisions. a.
+What are the advantages and disadvantages of Head Teachers being able to have greater input into recruitment exercises and processes adopted by their local authority? b.
+What are the advantages and disadvantages of Head Teachers’ ability to choose their teams and decide on the promoted post structure within their schools?

 A4.
 Head Teachers will be able to recruit teachers best suited to their school staffing and curriculum needs and to choose a management structure that works for their school circumstances.
 Head Teachers will also have the advantage of being able to manage their janitor staff again, re-integrating them as central to the school staffing, instead of having the changed system in Highland where janitors are line managed by ‘Development and Infra-Structure department at the Council, which has no knowledge of the circumstances and needs of individual schools.
 The potential disadvantages of this approach to staffing may be a lack of accountability and there should be a clear complaints procedure in place for school communities that are not happy with their Head Teacher.

-Question 5 Should headteachers be able to decide how the funding allocated to their schools for the delivery of school education is spent?
+Question 5 Should Head Teachers be able to decide how the funding allocated to their schools for the delivery of school education is spent?
 If so, what is the best way of doing this?

 A5.
 Yes definitely, Head Teachers know what is needed in their school and should be allowed to allocate funds.
 They should also be allowed to keep all savings from a year and carry over, rather than just the 3% currently.
 Head Teachers should be allowed to produce a 5 year plan that would accommodate fluctuations in pupil numbers and allow schools to retain teachers if they can afford it.
+Losing valuable staff who have considerable expertise or whom a school has invested in in training etc. due to inflexible financial constraints is frustrating and in the long term, not cost effective.

-Question 6 How could local authorities increase transparency and best involve headteachers and school communities in education spending decisions?
+Question 6 How could local authorities increase transparency and best involve Head Teachers and school communities in education spending decisions?
 32 EMPOWERING SCHOOLS A CONSULTATION ON THE PROVISIONS OF THE EDUCATION (SCOTLAND) BILL .

 A6.
 By being transparent and communicating their spending decisions to Head Teachers for dissemination to school communities.

-Question 7 What types of support and professional learning would be valuable to headteachers in preparing to take up the new powers and duties to be set out in the Headteachers’ Charter?
+Question 7 What types of support and professional learning would be valuable to Head Teachers in preparing to take up the new powers and duties to be set out in the Head Teachers’ Charter?

 A7.
 It all depends what is in the Head Teachers Charter.
 Feedback from Head Teachers experience of carrying out the HT Charter should be compiled and fed up in a bottom up approach.
-This would be more effective than a top down dictat.may
+This would be more effective than a top down pressure to conform along one particular route.
+This approach would also demonstrate a respect for the knowledge and understanding of any frustrations or difficulties which may become evident from applying the Charter on a day to day basis in individual schools.